HolyLab/Imagine/README.md

 ![alt text](doc/menu07_waveform.png)

-- Enable : makes the waveform control mode enable.
+- Enable : enables the waveform control mode.
 If disabled, the parameter control mode is selected.
 - File name :selects a .json custom waveform file.
 - Control info. : brings up pop up window which includes a list of control names and assigned DAQ channels.
 - exp. trigger mode : selects a exp. trigger mode of this waveform control.